hathibelagal-dev/instantpolyglot/docs/eng/English_Varieties.md

    - American English often values more direct communication

 2. Compliment responses:
-   - Americans often accept compliments: "Thank you!"
+   - Americans often accept compliments: “Thank you!”
-   - British speakers may be more likely to deflect: "Oh, this old thing?"
+   - British speakers may be more likely to deflect: “Oh, this old thing?”

 3. Apologies:
    - British speakers tend to apologize more frequently, even for minor impositions